NgocHong0001/TimeToStudy_Project/README.md

 ### Extra
 If everything is good you can now open up a browser and copy paste http://localhost:5173/ in the http search bar, then press enter.
 Now you will see our website, be ready to explore the beauty and the different functionalities that our website has to offer.

+## React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Expanding the ESLint configuration

+If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.